elisangan/elisangan.github.io/project.md

 ## Data Processing

-A personal data platform integrating Meta's SAM vit-b was used to perform the image segmentation.
+A custom data platform integrating Meta's SAM vit-b, built by the author for this project, was used to perform the image segmentation.
 The 377 images were first processed as a batch to produce binary masks.
 Connectivity and area metrics were then used to automatically identify whether an image was background or figure.
 These masks were reviewed to ensure that they correctly captured the underlying figure.